Megha-coder1/Stresstest/README.md

-# PhoneStress v3.1
+# Stresstest v3.1

-**PhoneStress** is a tool designed for stress testing CPUs and memory of a phone or computer.
+**Stresstest** is a tool designed for stress testing CPUs and memory of a phone or computer.
 It provides a graphical interface to configure and start stress tests.
 This tool is meant for research and educational purposes only.

 ## Features